 About Elizabeth Coston McCluskey

-Elizabeth Coston is a Senior Associate at Impact Engine.
-She is responsible for identifying and evaluating investment opportunities and conducting financial and business due diligence.
-She also manages the fund’s operations and investor relations.
-Prior to joining Impact Engine in 2015, Elizabeth was active in developing the social impact community in Chicago as manager of the social innovation and impact investing programs at Northwestern University’s Kellogg School of Management.
+Elizabeth Coston McCluskey is a Principal at Impact Engine.
+Prior to joining in 2015, Elizabeth was active in developing the social impact community in Chicago as manager of the social innovation and impact investing programs at Northwestern University’s Kellogg School of Management.
 She previously worked in investment banking and wealth management at UBS and Hightower Advisors.
 Elizabeth earned a Bachelor of Arts degree in Economics from Harvard University and an MBA from the University of Michigan’s Ross School of Business.

 About Linda Darragh

 Linda Darragh is the executive director of the Levy Institute for Entrepreneurial Practice and the Heizer Center for Private Equity and Venture Capital at the Kellogg School of Management at Northwestern University.
 In this role, she is Kellogg’s senior administrator overseeing and integrating the school’s curricular, co-curricular, and alumni outreach activities in entrepreneurship, social enterprise, venture capital and private equity.
 Linda is a cornerstone of the Chicago entrepreneurship community and recognized globally as a leader in entrepreneurship education.
 Prior to Kellogg, she served as the director of Entrepreneurship Programs at the University of Chicago Booth School of Business, where she was instrumental in furthering entrepreneurship.
 Linda received her Master’s degree from the University of Toronto and her Bachelor’s degree from Queen’s University.

 About Jessica Droste Yagan